ncbi/cxx-toolkit/pages/ch_app.md

 Figure 11.
 NCBI Service Search Page

-As an example of usage a user might enter the partial name of the service like "TaxService" and click on the “Go” button.
+As an example of usage a user might enter the partial name of the service like "TaxService" and click on the "Go" button.
 The search results will display "TaxService", "TaxService3" and "TaxService3Test" if those services are available (see <https://intranet.ncbi.nlm.nih.gov/ieb/ToolBox/NETWORK/lbsmc/search.cgi?key=rb_svc&service=TaxService&host=&button=Go&db=>).

 <a name="ch_app.lbsmc_Utility"></a>